php-actions/composer/README.md

 Caching dependencies for faster builds
 --------------------------------------

-Github actions supports dependency caching, allowing the `vendor/` directory contents to be cached between workflows, as long as the `composer.lock` file has not changed.
-This produces much faster builds, as the `composer install` command does not have to be run at all if the cache is valid.
+Github actions supports dependency caching, allowing Composer downloads to be cached between workflows, as long as the `composer.lock` file has not changed.
+This produces much faster builds, as the `composer install` command does not have to download files over the network at all if the cache is valid.

 Example workflow (taken from https://github.com/PhpGt/Dom):